You will learn and practise the skills needed to communicate confidently, effectively and independently.

-A level 2 Functional Skills qualification can be a requirement for work or further education and can be used in preparation for a GCSE course.
+Level 2 Functional Skills qualifications can be a requirement for work or further education and can be used in preparation for GCSE courses.

-Teaching methods include tutor-led sessions, tutorials and discussions, plus individual, paired and group tasks.
-The course also has its own Functional Skills English e-learning site that students can access in and out of college.
+Teaching methods include tutor-led sessions and discussions, plus individual, paired and group tasks.

 Minimum entry requirements

-• Who have not achieved a Grade C in English GCSE.
+- Who have not achieved a Grade 3 (D) or higher in English GCSE

 How will I be assessed?

-• Unit 1 - Speaking, Listening and Communication Exam.
-This takes approximately 30 minutes in total and is assessed by the course tutor.
+- Unit 1 - Speaking, Listening and Communication Exam.

-The qualification will be awarded as a pass or fail, and a pass for any unit can be carried forward until all three are passed.
+The qualification will be awarded as a pass or fail.
+A pass for any unit can be carried forward until all three are passed.

-Example examination papers are available on the course e-learning website and on the Edexcel website too (http://qualifications.pearson.com/en/qualifications/edexcel-functional-skills.html).
+Example examination papers are available on the course e-learning website.

 Information & support